GenserDev/Redes-Proyecto-1/README.md

-# MCP Chatbot
+# MCP Chatbot - Redes, Proyecto 1.

 Terminal chatbot that acts as an **MCP host**: it talks to an LLM through its HTTP API and connects to Model Context Protocol servers to extend what the model can do.

-Universidad del Valle de Guatemala — CC3067 Redes, Proyecto 1.

-The MCP protocol is implemented **by hand** on JSON-RPC 2.0.
+The MCP protocol is JSON-RPC 2.0.
 No MCP SDK or framework is used.

 ## Technologies